alexstelea/Popup/README.md

-# Popup
+# YouQuickly

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.
+A simple project that extends Popup into a menu bar Youtube player.
+It allows you to listen to Youtube in the background of your Mac as your work.

-# License
+# Features

-Popup is licensed under the BSD license.
+  -Mobile friendly version (using User Agent hack) -Can open YouTube links in the default browser (using default user agent) -Forward and back links
+  -Resizable popup view